HankB/collect-SMART-reports/README.md

 Testing requires the `shunit2` package.

+## Contributing

+I generally appreciate contributions but reserve the right to reject any for any reason.
+I think it wise that contributors assign non-exclusive copyright to me so I retain full control of this repo.
+(Feel free to argue otherwise.)
+Some areas I would particularly appreciate contribuytions include:

+* Better processing of command line arguments.
+* Post collection analysis of data to highlight such things as growing defects or excess power on hours.
+Perhaps just summarize stats for individual drives over time.

 ## Errata

 Drives raided on an LSI HBA require a special command option to report SMART statistics.
 This was accomplished using the `record-megaraid_drive-stats.sh` script.
 It is included as perhaps helpful but is no longer supported as I do not have any RAIDs hosted on one of these cards.